DISS-dev-team/DA-Doc/reports.md

 Select the format (excel or PDF).

-Send it to the registered mail and confirm sending the email.
+Send it to the registered mail and confirm sending the email

 <img src= "_media/Steps Report.jpeg" alt="" >